ScreamingOranges/iCueConnect-Android/README.md

     * Make sure that iCue is running in the background and that the **Enable SDK** option is set in the settings.
     * Sometimes iCue will need to be reopened.
 Try that.
     * Make sure your Pusher credentials are correct on both devices.
-        > Note: If you enter an incorrect key for the windows app, simply go into the iCueConnect folder and delete the **data.json** file, and run the iCueConnect.exe again.
+        > Note: If you enter any of the values incorrectly, simply go into the iCueConnect folder that we created earlier, delete the **data.json** file, and run the iCueConnect.exe again.
     * Pusher credentials are correct, but leds are still not updating?
 Try running iCueConnect.exe as an administrator.
 * Leds are extremely delayed?
     * Leds on occasion can become delayed, however if there is a continues long delay then try setting iCueConnect's priority to realtime or high.
 Don't know how to do this?
 Check this [tutorial](https://winaero.com/change-process-priority-windows-10/) out then!